tikui/tikui/README.md

 ![Tikui logo](./logo.svg)

-Tikui is a MIT-licensed free software project allowing you to create a web pattern library.
+[Tikui](https://www.tikui.org) is a MIT-licensed free software project allowing you to create a web pattern library.

 _Important note: Tikui can now be generated using [@tikui/cli](https://github.com/tikui/tikui-cli) command with `tikui generate tikui`.
-This is the reason why this repository will not have more updates and will not have the Tikui structure in the future._
+This is the reason why this repository no longer has the Tikui structure._

 ## Prerequisites